mwmott/personal/_posts/categories/articles/2014-01-27-Marathon-Men-and-Women.md

 author: Michael Mott
 publication: <a src="http://theuptownchronicle.com/?page_id=5763">The Uptown Chronicle</a>
 ---
-_This piece is one in a series about the Pelham Bay Landfill Case, a 22-year case that settled in July of 2013.
-At Columbia’s Journalism School, my classmates and I covered the case from a variety of perspectives — I took the judges._
+This piece is one in a series about the Pelham Bay Landfill Case, a 22-year case that settled in July of 2013.
+At Columbia’s Journalism School, my classmates and I covered the case from a variety of perspectives — I took the judges.

 ![Marathon cover]({{ base.url }}/assets/img/post/marathon1.jpg)
-_All photos by Michael Mott._
+_Photos by Michael Mott._

 __It wasn’t easy presiding over the Pelham Bay case.__